open-contracting/standard/standard/docs/en/schema/reference.md

    :file: standard/docs/field_definitions/release-planning.csv
 ```

 Apart from documents, the majority of information is held within the budget block.
-This is designed to allow both machine-readable linkable data about budgets, cross-referencing to data held in other standards such as the [Budget Data Package](https://github.com/openspending/budget-data-package) or [International Aid Transparency Initiative Standard](http://www.iatistandard.org), and human readable description of the related budgets and projects, supporting users to understand the relationship of the contracting process to existing projects and budgets even where linked data is not available.
+This is designed to allow both machine-readable linkable data about budgets, cross-referencing to data held in other standards such as the [Fiscal Data Package](http://fiscal.dataprotocols.org/) or [International Aid Transparency Initiative Standard](http://www.iatistandard.org), and human readable description of the related budgets and projects, supporting users to understand the relationship of the contracting process to existing projects and budgets even where linked data is not available.

 #### Budget
 ```eval_rst